fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 );
 {% endhighlight %}

-Then the paused condition can be defined as a function of the current connections count.
+Then the paused condition can be defined as a function of `currentCount$`.
 The latest value in the stream should be `true` when the timer is paused and `false` when it is not.

 {% highlight javascript %}